Roberts's triangle theorem: Related results

 Whereas Roberts's theorem concerns the fewest possible triangles made by a given number of lines, the related Kobon triangle problem concerns the largest number possible.
 The two problems differ already for $n=5$, where Roberts's theorem guarantees that three triangles will exist, but the solution to the Kobon triangle problem has five triangles.

+Despite the fact that these seem to be opposite to each other, the Kobon triangle problem makes use of sub-arrangements of lines with minimal triangles.
+Under the right conditions, for a simple arrangement with $n$ lines and maximal triangle count, replacing one line by an arrangement of $n$ lines with minimal triangle count creates an arrangement with $2n-1$ lines and maximal triangle count.

 Roberts's theorem can be generalized from simple line arrangements to some non-simple arrangements, to arrangements in the projective plane rather than in the Euclidean plane, and to arrangements of hyperplanes in higher-dimensional spaces.
 Beyond line arrangements, the same bound as Roberts's theorem holds for arrangements of pseudolines.